 His first attempt on capturing Pettigrew was on Halloween.
 He felt it fitting as it was the same day that his life had gone to hell, courtesy of Peter Pettigrew.
 Additionally, if things hadn't changed at the school, and he knew they hadn't, then everybody would be down in the Great Hall, stuffing themselves silly.
 The thought of all that food made his stomach churn and his head swim.
 The smell that assaulted his nose as he made his way to the Gryffindor Tower did not help matters.
 Perhaps, he could pretend to be a lovable stray and get some normal food?
 Anything would be better than the rats and other small mammals he had been hunting down and eating raw.
 It was a good thing that a dog's taste buds were markedly different than a human's otherwise he'd have died from starvation in Azkaban.
 The dog had no problems snapping up the odd rat or mouse that invariably found its way into the cell.
-Nor did it mind the food given to it by the guards.
+Nor did it mind the food given to the prisoners by the guards.

 He smoothly changed to human form, stumbling only slightly as he adjusted to the change in his gait.
 Rounding the deserted corridor, he took a moment to survey his surroundings.
 As he remembered it, the Fat Lady's Portrait was hanging at the end of the corridor which was otherwise devoid of any other portraits.

 Seeing that the Fat Lady's back was turned as she was occupied with a mirror, he darted forward.
 Bringing up his wand, he unleashed a cutting curse, slashing the portrait before she had a chance to scream.
 Unfortunately, he was not quick enough for the Fat Lady had caught a glimpse of the curse headed towards her.
 Displaying reflexes not expected in a woman of her dimensions, she jumped out of the way at the very last moment, leaving her frame.
 Sirius could hear her screaming through the walls.
 Knowing he had little time, he tried to open the ruined portrait.
 Only to find out that the portrait, which normally swung open easily was practically stuck to the wall.
 Cursing, Sirius tried a couple of spells on the portrait, none of which worked.
-Obviously the person who had designed the entrances to the common rooms had foreseen forced entry and had specifically warded against it.
+Obviously the person who had designed the entrances to the common rooms had foreseen forced entry and had specifically created the appropriate countermeasures.
 Cursing, Sirius ran out of there as fast as he could.
 The feast would end soon and then getting out would be hard.

 His first failed attempt had sapped a lot of energy.
 He was not used to running fast seeing as he had been spending twelve years in a small cell.
 His journey from London to Hogwarts really did not count as it had been accomplished when he was Padfoot.
 The dog had built up stamina and muscles from all that travelling, but that did not carry over into his human body which was still unused to the exertion.
 What was worse was that now the dog was tired.
 He now remembered that this was covered in the books they had perused when studying about Animagi.
 The full grasp of the theory escaped him, but the gist of it was that the state of the human body reflected the state of his animal form.
 This was one sided, so any injuries he suffered as a dog disappeared when he transformed while any injuries he suffered as a human were seen in the dog.
 The same held true for any benefits as well.